 Can people see my activity in Reddit?

-People can see your posts and your comments.
+People can see your posts and your comments on your user profile.
 They can't see your likes or your subscriptions.
 Users can also follow you.

 Are there any mobile apps for Reddit?

 Yes.
 In fact, the experience is much better when using the apps on both smartphones and tablets.
-There are official apps for Android or iOS.
-If you want a different experience, you can try any of the third-party apps for iOS and Android.
+There are official apps for Android (opens in new tab) and iOS.
+If you want a different experience, you can try any of the third-party apps for iOS and Android (opens in new tab).

 Anything else I should know?

-Nah.
-This is all you need.
-Just jump in, start exploring, and get ready to spend hours going down the Reddit rabbit hole.
-It's the best and most interesting fun you can have on the internet today.
+If you've read through everything above, then you should be ready to start surfing Reddit.
+Just jump in (opens in new tab), start exploring, and get ready to spend hours going down the Reddit rabbit hole.
+It's one of the best and most interesting places on the internet.